Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 A school support declaration can be provided to the Town of Biggar at any time, but it will not become effective until the following year the declaration was signed.

-• If you do not have an existing active water account (i.e., you are not transferring your account), connection fees are as follows: $100 deposit which is transferrable or refundable if you move or disconnect your water MUST be paid prior to any services being connected. • You must come into the Town Office and pay by cheque, cash, credit or debit.
+• If you do not have an existing active water account (i.e., you are not transferring your account), connection fees are as follows: $125 deposit which is transferable or refundable if you move or disconnect your water MUST be paid prior to any services being connected. • You must come into the Town Office and pay by cheque, cash, credit or debit.
 We will need an address and a box number so we can send you the bills.
-Hours: 8:00 am to 4:00 pm 202-3rd Avenue West Biggar, SK S0K 0M0
+Hours: Mondays to Fridays, 8:00 am to 4:00 pm (excluding holidays) at 202-3rd Avenue West Biggar, SK S0K 0M0

 During precautionary boil water advisories or boil water orders, you should boil all water used for drinking, preparing food, beverages, ice cubes, washing fruits and vegetables, or brushing teeth.
 Infant formulas should be prepared using boiled tap water, at all times.